-23 January: GCSE Options Evening PSHE sessions during the first half of the Spring Term will guide students through the decision-making process.
-6 February: Year 9 Parents' Evening (Online) An opportunity for further discussion about option choices with subject teachers.
-19 February: Deadline for the return of the GCSE option choices form to tutors.
+21 January: GCSE Options Evening

+PSHE sessions during the first half of the Spring Term will guide students through the decision-making process.

+11 February: Year 9 Parents' Evening (Online)

+An opportunity for further discussion about option choices with subject teachers.

+13 February: Deadline for the return of the GCSE option choices form to tutors.
 Students should indicate their first choice option subjects.

-In the Summer Term , a letter will be sent home confirming each student's GCSE option choices.
-Students wishing to change their choices after 19
+In the Summer Term, a letter will be sent home confirming each student's GCSE option choices.

-Students wishing to change their choices after 19 February should contact Mrs Chicken, Deputy Head, Academic, immediately.
+Students wishing to change their choices after 13 February should contact Mrs Chicken, Deputy Head, Academic, immediately.